 2. Reset login password (If you can't log in)

-Even though you can reset a Mac without login password directly by erasing Mac hard disk and reinstalling macOS in Recovery Mode, but you will lose all data on the Mac hard disk by doing that.
+Even though you can reset a Mac without login password directly by erasing Mac hard disk and reinstalling macOS in macOS Recovery mode, but you will lose all data on the Mac hard disk by doing that.
 In order to avoid data loss, you need to reset your forgotten password and log in your Mac first.
 Then you can back up all your important files.

 If you are locked out of the Mac, there are multiple ways you can reset Mac login password, such as using Apple ID, using another Admin account, using Recovery Key and Reset Password assistant.
 Those methods have certain limitations.
 For example, the last two methods require FileVault to be turned on.